 Is Safeco or The Hartford better?

 Safeco is a solid choice for consumers looking for good policy offerings and various discounts, including the opportunity to get a claims-free cashback discount.
-Safeco’s parent company, Liberty Mutual, does not publish insurance premiums, so Safeco was not ranked in Insure.com’s top auto insurance companies in 2023.
+Safeco’s parent company, Liberty Mutual, does not publish insurance premiums, so Safeco was not ranked in Insure.com’s top auto insurance companies.

 - Higher customer satisfaction rates

 - Available in most states

 The Hartford Pros

 - Solid rating for renewals

 - Available in every state

 How Safeco and The Hartford score on customer satisfaction